Trace your agents

 ### Start a turn

-`start_turn()` / `startTurn()` creates a new `invoke_agent` span that becomes the root of a new OTel trace.
+`start_turn()` (Python) and `startTurn()` (TypeScript) create a new `invoke_agent` span that becomes the root of a new OTel trace.
 Weave uses this span to represent one complete user-agent exchange in the timeline view.

-When called as a top-level function, it resolves the active session from context and inherits its conversation ID.
-If no session is active, Weave creates the turn without a `conversation_id` and doesn't group it with other turns.
+* **As a top-level function** (`weave.start_turn(...)` / `weave.startTurn(...)`), shown in the examples below.
+It resolves the active conversation from context and inherits its conversation ID.
+If no conversation is active, the turn is created without a `conversation_id` and isn't grouped with other turns.

 <Tabs>